Nana-Chief/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

    Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9. Divide and rule
+   Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+   * POWER and DIVIDE are environment variables